 Enter Puppet

-Puppet’s creator, Luke Kanies, found this disarray noted above in the System Administration space, and decided to creste Puppet.
+Puppet’s creator, Luke Kanies, found this disarray noted above in the System Administration space, and decided to create Puppet.
 You can learn a bit more about the early days and development of Puppet from an O’Reilly interview with Luke here:

 Luke’s main development that sort of revolutionized the configuration paradigm was the development of a “Resource Abstraction Layer”, which he describes in the video.
 For a little more in-depth coverage of the RAL and how it works, check out these articles here: